cobaltwebtech/cobalt-prod-site/README.md

 Experience buttery smooth scrolling with [Lenis](https://lenis.studiofreight.com/).
 We've integrated Lenis to provide an enhanced scrolling experience that's both fluid and responsive.

+### Astro Icon

+[Astro Icon](https://www.astroicon.dev/) is integrated for easy to use SVG icons.
+The included Icon component allows easy method to inline svgs directly into the Astro project.
+Icons can be imported and referenced from third party libraries as well as local SVGs placed in the /src/icons folder.
+Tailwind classes can be used for styling the SVG icons.

 ### GSAP Integration

-For individual product pages, [GSAP](https://gsap.com/) has been integrated to add engaging animations that execute as soon as the product page loads.
+For individual product pages, [GSAP](https://gsap.com/) has been integrated to add engaging animations that execute as soon as the page loads.

 ### Resend Integration